Sullivan brothers: Background

-History
+The brothers were survived by their parents, and a sister, Genevieve (1917–1975), who served in the WAVES.
+She was the girlfriend of Bill Ball, whose death while serving on the USS Arizona during the attack on Pearl Harbor had prompted her brothers to join the Navy to avenge him.
+Al was survived by his wife Katherine Mary and son Jimmy.
+Joe left a fiancée named Margaret Jaros, while Matt left behind a fiancée, Beatrice Imperato.
+Al Sullivan's son served on board the first USS The Sullivans.
+His grandmother christened the first ship.
+The second USS The Sullivans was christened by Al's granddaughter Kelly Ann Sullivan Loughren.

+Military service

 The Sullivans enlisted in the US Navy on January 3, 1942, with the stipulation that they serve together.
-The Navy had a policy of separating siblings, but this was not strictly enforced.
+In mid-1942, the Navy promulgated a policy of separating siblings, but this was not strictly enforced.
 George and Frank had served in the Navy before, but their brothers had not.
 All five were assigned to the light cruiser USS Juneau.